7 results for tag: conscious coupling

 Green Flags For Your Relationship

 We are all familiar with the "red flags" to be aware of when starting a new relationship.
 The green flags, however, do not get as much attention.
-We have possibly spent too much time making sure everyone knows what to avoid in relationships, and perhaps not enough focus on what to embrace in relationships.
-The list of green flags are an attempt to offer another lens to view and assess what is productive and necessary to thrive and prosper in relationships.
+We have possibly spent too much time making sure everyone knows what to avoid in relationships and perhaps not enough focus on what to embrace in relationships.
+The list of green flags is an attempt to offer another lens to view and assess what is productive and necessary to thrive and prosper in relationships.
 Of the 6 Little Green Flags That You've Found A Keeper shared below, I would like to focus on just a few of them.
-Beginning with being able to be your authentic self around them is key.
-If you feel safe enough around them to not feel like you have to look, sound and/or be different in their presence than you do with your inner circle is essential.
-Or, from the reverse perspective, why would you want to be with someone that you do not feel like being yourself is enough or acceptable? ...
+Beginning with being your authentic self around them is key.
+If you feel safe enough around them to not feel like you have to look, sound and/or be different in their presence than you do with your inner circle, it is essential.
+Or, from the reverse perspective, why would you want to be with someone who does not feel like being yourself is enough or acceptable? ...

 Red Flags For Your Relationships

 We have all been there, the red flags in a new relationship.
-When launching a new relationship, we see these little signs that are instincts tell us "RUN" but we don't listen.
-They are attractive, fun or funny, maybe they have a good job or career or maybe they are just so different than the last relationship that ANYTHING feels like an upgrade.
-These red flags are not always obvious to us when oxytocin is released in our bodies and everything feels magical.
+When launching a new relationship, we see these little signs that our instincts tell us to "RUN," but we don't listen.
+They are attractive, fun, or funny; maybe they have a good job or career, or maybe they are just so different than the last relationship that ANYTHING feels like an upgrade.
+These red flags are not always obvious to us when oxytocin is released in our bodies, and everything feels magical.

 "Oxytocin, dopamine, and serotonin are often referred to as our “happy hormones.”
 When you’re attracted to another person, your brain releases dopamine, your serotonin levels increase, and oxytocin is produced.
 This causes you to feel a surge of positive emotion."
 Adrienne Santos-Longhurst on Healthline.

 When these hormones are released, we are not always able to make intelligent, thoughtful decisions.
 We tend to act impulsively and jump into a relationship based on the experiences that these hormones produce in us.
-We tend to attach the good feelings with the person and ASSUME they are the cause of this new found sense of joy and vitality.
+We tend to attach good feelings to the person and assume that they are the cause of this newfound sense of joy and vitality.
 Sometimes they are the reasons we feel the way we do early in the relationship, sometimes it is just these specific hormones are doing what they are supposed to do, create offspring.
-This is why paying attention to red flags in a new relationship is so vital to its sustainable success and our wellbeing....
+This is why paying attention to red flags in a new relationship is so vital to its sustainable success and our well-being....

 Listening and Learning: Communication During Coronavirus

-Listening and learning are two essential skills towards creating amazing relationships.
-This applies to couples and partners, as well as family, friends and any relationship that is important to us.
+Listening and learning are two essential skills for creating amazing relationships.
+This applies to couples and partners, as well as family, friends, and any relationship that is important to us.
 Coronavirus has amplified the need to focus our attention and energy towards clearer communication, especially listening and learning.
 From my experience personally and professionally as a couples counselor, I can honestly say that we do not focus enough time and attention on the benefit of learning from each other.
-Most of us feel like we already know our partners, family and close friends.
+Most of us feel like we already know our partners, family, and close friends.
 We do.
-We also can improve all relationships in our life by learning even more about those who are part of our inner circle.
+We also can improve all relationships in our lives by learning even more about those who are part of our inner circle.
 Many couples counselors believe what is not said causes more harm in relationships than what is said.
 Listening and learning can support opportunities to create bridges and stronger, more loving relationships.
 Does having stronger, more loving relationships appeal to you?
-If so, I invite yo to read Terry Gaspard's article on listening and learning during Corona through The Gottman Institute.
-I am a enthusiastic supporter of The Gottman Institute and am currently receiving more training in working with couples through their institute....
+If so, I invite you to read Terry Gaspard's article on listening and learning during Corona through The Gottman Institute.
+I am an enthusiastic supporter of The Gottman Institute and am currently receiving more training in working with couples through their institute....

 The 4 Qualities Of A Conscious Relationship